-(C3.1) Are climate-related issues integrated into your business strategy?
+(C3.1) Have climate-related risks and opportunities influenced your organization's strategy and/or financial planning?

-(C3.1a) Does your organization use climate-related scenario analysis to inform your business strategy?
+(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?

 No, and we do not anticipate doing so in the next two years